jsquyres/ompi/docs/faq/running-mpi-apps.rst

                a number of slots that is more than the available number of processors.**

-For example, if you want to run 4 processes on a dual-processor-core host, then indicate that you only have 2 slots but want to run 4 processes.
+For example, if you want to run 4 processes on a host with 2 processor cores, then indicate that you only have 2 slots but want to run 4 processes.
 For example:

 .. code-block:: sh
    :linenos:

-   # In a hostfile, the number of lots will default to the number of
+   # In a hostfile, the number of slots will default to the number of
    # processor cores on the host
    shell$ cat my-hostfile
    localhost